bobur-yusupov/Data-Structures-Algorithms/notes/introduction-to-algorithms-mit-course/lecture1.md

 ## Efficiency

+**Time complexity** - an amount of time that an algorithm takes to run as a function of the size of input.

 Not only how fast an algorithm is, but also how much faster it than other possible approaches.

 We use assymptotic analysis to compare algorithms.